-- Tomato juice, tomato puree, diced tomatoes and/or tomato paste.
-(48 ounces or more)
+- 48 ounces Tomato juice tomato puree, diced tomatoes and/or tomato paste.

-- 1/2 cup of BBQ sauce or some liquid smoke
+- 1/2 cup BBQ sauce or some liquid smoke

-- Dried or fresh spices, including chives, celery seed, black pepper, basil, oregano, coriander, chili pepper flakes
+- spices including chives, celery seed, black pepper, basil, oregano, coriander, chili pepper flakes

-- 2 Tbs or more of honey or brown sugar, to taste
+- 2+ tbs honey or brown sugar, to taste

-- 1/4 cup or more apple cider vinegar, to taste
+- 1/4 cup apple cider vinegar to taste

 Note on dried beans: Use dried beans to reduce the unwanted salt and preservatives.